 When our son was born, I worked outside the home.
 When our daughter was born, I stopped working outside the home.
 My days look different now, but I’m still the same amount of mom.

 Why are we so concerned with who feels blessed to be home and who complains about it?
-Why do we presume working or stay at home moms want to be home, or that they do not?
+What value is there in presuming working or stay at home moms want to be home, or that they do not?
 Or that it was an easy choice?
-Why do we presume a working mom wants to work when some have to work to provide?
+Our assumptions are just that.
 Why presume anything?

 Are we all so insecure in our own mom-role that we need to tear others down in theirs?